Skip to main content

 6 Training implications

-Additional IT training and support will be provided where required.
-Training on all new IT solutions deployed to facilitate agile or hybrid working will be provided at the time of deployment of the equipment with ad hoc follow up support also available.
+Additionally IT training and support will be provided where required.
+Training on all new IT solutions deployed to facilitate agile or hybrid working will be provided at the time of deployment of the equipment with ad hoc follow-up support also available.
 Specific training will be required on the IT hardware and all software which is provided for agile or hybrid working.
 Specific training is being considered for the health, safety, fire and security aspects of agile or hybrid working which also includes specific training on back care and human factors.
 Some colleagues may benefit from other training such as time management to increase their personal productivity or IT skills training if they are not confident using any of the technology provided to them.
 Resilience training is available to managers and colleagues who are involved in a change process.

 As a trust policy, all colleagues need to be aware of the key points that the policy covers.
 Colleagues can be made aware through: